 2. Stay physically still

 A simple yet effective rule of thumb to follow if you want to appear more confident and command attention is to move less.
-The primal knowledge behind this is straightforward, those with most to fear are constantly appraising their surrounding for predators and those with less to fear, remain physically calm.
+The primal knowledge behind this is straightforward; those with most to fear are continually appraising their surrounding for predators and those with less to fear, remain physically calm.

 Some of us tend to move our heads too often when we speak.
 If the head is still or moved slowly; it reveals that whoever is speaking is serious, confident and authoritative.
 Continuously moving one’s head with constant ducking and darting eye movements indicates someone under threat and of lesser status.